airtai/fastagency/docs/docs/en/getting-started/index.md

     add it to a `FastAPI` application using the `lifespan` parameter.
 The adapter will have all REST and Websocket routes for communicating with a client.

+    The `NatsAdapter` requires a running NATS server.
+The easiest way to start NATS server is by using [Docker](https://www.docker.com/){target="_blank"}.
+FastAgency uses the [JetStream](https://docs.nats.io/nats-concepts/jetstream){target="_blank"} feature of NATS and also utilizes authentication.
+Later in this getting started guide, we will learn about [defining the NATS configuration](#complete-application-code) and [starting the NATS docker container](#run-application).

     ```python hl_lines="5 7"
     {!> docs_src/getting_started/nats_n_fastapi/main_1_nats.py [ln:55-61] !}
     ```